 A sharp knife requires less pressure, so you can guide the knife lightly and skillfully.
 This means less potential for accidents.

-(Note: A sharp knife is also dangerous, but for different reasons.
-Always use care with your kitchen knives.)
+Note: A sharp knife is also dangerous, for different but obvious reasons.
+Always use care with your kitchen knives.

 Ease of Use

 You can get your prep work done faster and more easily with a sharp knife than a dull one, and with less potential of hurting yourself.

 If you are a serious cook, then presentation is important, and the best way to achieve a desired presentation is with the right tools.
 This means a sharp blade (as well as one that's designed for what you're using it for).

 For more information on knife safety and skills, see our article Knife Safety, Knife Care, and Knife Skills: The Basics for Beginners.

 In a nutshell, a knife sharpener actually removes metal from a blade to create a new edge.

 Every time you use a knife, it creates small chips, dents, and flat areas along the edge (or sometimes not so small).
 Even though you can't see them, they're there, and you can tell they're there because the knife no longer cuts the way you want it to.